CONNECT. DEVELOP. ENGAGE.

 Commitment to Growth

-Members agree to come together in the belief that we all can continue to grow, regardless of length of service.
+Members agree to come together in the belief that we all can continue to grow, regardless of length of service in volunteer management.

 Members agree to complete evaluations with candor, so that activity planners can strive for continuous improvement.